oesgalha/xylem/README.md

 * `parent` returns the node parent.
 * `root?` returns true if the current node is a root, false otherwise.
 * `leaf?` returns true if the current node is a leaf, false otherwise.
+* `leaves`: returns the leaves from the current node

 ### Examples